 Personalization is arguably the single most important upgrade for eCommerce businesses that want to stand out, increase customer retention and generate business.
 According to Bloomreach, 77% of consumers have chosen, recommended, or paid more for a brand that provides personalized experiences.

-Ecommerce businesses are already personalizing the customer experience using marketing tools for product recommendations, cart abandonment emails, onboarding quizzes, and more.
+Ecommerce businesses are already personalizing the customer experience using marketing tools (see SmallBiz Tools, for example) for product recommendations, cart abandonment emails, onboarding quizzes, and more.
 Personalization should extend to customer service as well.

 There are many ways to add a personal touch to your customer service strategy.
 For example, you could implement customer portals and give your customers access to their history.
 You could also add additional channels to your omnichannel solution so that your customers can reach out on their own preferred channel.
 Additionally, you could implement predictive behavioral routing to match customers with agents.